Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     Lite(devices="auto", accelerator="auto", precision=16).run(10)

 You can also easily use distributed collectives if required.
-Here is an example while running on 256 GPUs.
+Here is an example while running on 256 GPUs (8 GPUs times 32 nodes).

 .. code-block:: python